 Caribbean Princess cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9215490, owned by the Princess Cruises line (a Carnival Corporation brand).
-Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, collision, machinery malfunctions.
+Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, collision, pollution, machinery malfunctions.

 Here you can also track MS Caribbean Princess position at sea.using the AIS live ships tracker of VesselFinder.
 The 112,900-ton 3080-passenger Princess cruise ship Caribbean was built in 2004 by the Fincantieri shipbuilding company in Italy.